 You’ve spent a lot of time, energy, and money tracing your family tree.
 Not to be morbid, but have you thought about what happens to all of that when you’re gone?
 Don’t leave things to chance.
 Here are 5 ways to preserve your genealogy research.

 (I hope you’re still reading.)
 If your organization method is “File by Pile,” your research stands a good chance of ending up in landfill.
-If others can’t make sense of what all of those notes, papers, copies, and scribbles mean and how they fit together, they’re likely to say, “Forget it,” and chuck the whole thing.
+Can anyone (including a non-genealogist) make sense of what is what?
+Even well-meaning loved ones don’t have endless time (or energy) to sort through everything.
+If others can’t make sense of what all of your notes, papers, copies, and scribbles mean and how they fit together, they’re likely to say, “Forget it,” and chuck the whole thing.

 3. Pass It Around